Is It President's Day, Presidents' Day or Presidents Day?

-Presidents Day is one of 12 federal holidays in the US, celebrated each year on the third Monday of February.
-In 2023, Presidents Day falls on Monday, Feb.
-20.
+Today is Presidents Day, celebrated annually in the US on the third Monday in February.

-The holiday was first established as Washington's Birthday in 1879 to honor President George Washington.
-It was commemorated on Feb.
-22 until 1971, when it was moved away from Washington's actual birthdate to give federal workers another three-day weekend.
+The holiday was first established in 1879 as Washington's Birthday to honor the first US president.
+It was commemorated on Washington's Feb.
+22 birthday until 1971, when it was moved to give federal workers another three-day weekend.

+Section 6103 (a) of Title 5 of the United States Code, which classifies federal holidays, still lists the third Monday of the month as "Washington's Birthday."
+But after the date change, the day became more commonly referred to as "Presidents Day,"

-Depending on where you live, though, it may alternately be spelled "President's Day" (to acknowledge Washington) or Presidents' Day" (to include Abraham Lincoln, born on Feb.
+Of course, depending on where you live, it could alternately be spelled "President's Day" (to acknowledge Washington) or Presidents' Day" (to include Abraham Lincoln, born on Feb.
 12).

 Read on: The Best Presidents Day Sales to Shop Right Now